 Powered by CellWeb

 You can apply for your provisional car driving licence up to three months before your seventeenth birthday (however, it would not become valid until you are seventeen).
-If you hold a driving licence issued in another country, please go here to see if you have to take the UK test for a full UK licence.
+If you hold a driving licence issued in another country, please visit the DVSA website.

 Once you're seventeen, and although you can start your driving lessons as soon as your provisional driving licence becomes valid, you cannot book the driving test until you have passed the theory test.